awsdocs/amazon-comprehend-developer-guide/doc_source/get-started-batch.md

 }
 ```

-## Batch Processing With the AWS SDK for \.NET<a name="batch-csharp"></a>
+## Batch Processing with the AWS SDK for \.NET<a name="batch-csharp"></a>

 The following sample program shows how to use the [BatchDetectEntities](API_BatchDetectEntities.md) operation with the AWS SDK for \.NET\.
 The response from the server contains a [BatchDetectEntitiesItemResult](API_BatchDetectEntitiesItemResult.md) object for each document that was successfully processed\.
-If there is an error processing a document there will be a record in the error list in the response\.
+If there is an error processing a document, there will be a record in the error list in the response\.
 The example gets each of the documents with an error and resends them\.

 The \.NET example in this section uses the [AWS SDK for \.NET](https://docs.aws.amazon.com/sdk-for-net/latest/developer-guide/welcome.html)\.
 You can use the [AWS Toolkit for Visual Studio](https://docs.aws.amazon.com/AWSToolkitVS/latest/UserGuide/welcome.html) to develop AWS applications using \.NET\.
 It includes helpful templates and the AWS Explorer for deploying applications and managing services\.
 For a \.NET developer perspective of AWS, see the [AWS Guide for \.NET Developers](https://docs.aws.amazon.com/sdk-for-net/latest/developer-guide/welcome.html)\.